ZaneDragonBorn/GuildCraft-ReGuilded-Theme/README.md

+> # This theme is no longer being maintained since Febuary of 2021.
+All further fixes will be handled by the user.

 # GuildCraft-ReGuilded-Theme
 This is a Minecraft Inspired Theme for [ReGuilded](https://github.com/ReGuilded/ReGuilded) (A Client Mod for Themes and Plugins on Guilded).
 This Theme comes with a Major Change to Both the Legacy Nav and New Nav.